Knowledge base

 Infomaniak account password.

-What to do in case of a connection problem?
+What to do in case of a connection issue?

 It is not necessary to contact Infomaniak Support (who does not have any of your passwords)…